Skip to main content

 FTP 10.129.234.50 21 redelegate.vl 10-20-24 12:26AM 580 TrainingAgenda.txt

 Great!
-Anonymous login works, and I can see the files clearly.
-Now I’ll download all three files to analyze them locally.
+Anonymous login works, and the files are clearly visible.
+Downloading all three for local analysis.
 The KeePass database is definitely the most promising target.

 elliot@exegol:~$ nxc ftp redelegate.vl -u '' -p '' --get CyberAudit.txt Shared.kdbx TrainingAgenda.txt

-Let me start by examining the audit file, as it might give me insights into the company’s security posture and any known issues:
+Starting with the audit file, as it might provide insights into the company’s security posture and any known issues:

 elliot@exegol:~$ cat CyberAudit.txt